Headphones On: Composition

-According to Pitchforks Eric Torres, "Headphones On" is Rae's "most R&B-inspired track yet", with a "swell of pitch-shifted, ululating vocals" and "vaporous, jewel-toned chimes and a hip-swaying bassline."
+"Headphones On" has been described as a pop, R&B, and trip hop track with a new jack swing bounce.
+According to Pitchforks Eric Torres, it is Rae's "most R&B-inspired track yet", with a "swell of pitch-shifted, ululating vocals" and "vaporous, jewel-toned chimes and a hip-swaying bassline."
 He also compared her vocals to "Janet at her breathiest" as Rae "coos over an aerodynamic beat."
 Danielle Chelosky of Stereogum noted the trip hop influence of the track.
 Writing for Jenesaispop, Jordi Bardají felt that the song is "based on the sound of that commercial pop that drew from trip-hop and was led by artists like Madonna or, above all, Moby between the mid and late years of [the 1990s].
 The beat of 'Headphones On' recalls Bedtime Stories (1994), the strings are more akin to Björk's Post (1995), who already dedicated a track to her 'headphones', those that 'saved her life'; the overall vibe is very Cibo Matto, especially the vocal melody; but it also brings to mind the Spice Girls' 'Last Time Lover'."
 Alexa Camp of Slant Magazine stated the track boasts a "smooth, new jack swing bounce straight out of 1994."
 Rae's lyricism was described as "confessional" and diving into deeper topics than her previous releases.
 She sings about her struggles with identity, escaping into music and how the hardships and pain she feels are a part of life, also addressing her parents' divorce.
 Cosmopolitans Samantha Olson noted that Rae continues "the watery references that she first leaned into on 'Aquamarine'" as well.
 Rae described "Headphones On" as one of her most "emotional songs" to date and "cathartic to make."
 In the song, Rae acknowledges being called an "it girl" while questioning her place in pop music: "It is obviously very complimentary.
 What does that even mean, really, to be the pop girl?
 Let's see if the songs get more popular, then they can call me a pop girl.
 This is my shot.
 I've got to go big."